designeng/pipedrive-api/README.md

 ###Development
 + Client built on the top of Marionette.js `2.4.2v`.
 Wire.js used for creating DSL application scecification: it plays as composition layer.

++ Do not forget uncomment index.html livereload script for connect livereload interaction (TODO: automate it on deploy/development).

 ###Deploy
 + Grunt task `grunt build` should be invoked before deploy to remote server.
 It will run all nessesary tasks `dataMainAttr:prod` (toggling `data-main` attribute in index.html), `requirejs:compile` (building all js-source into single `main` file).